About Fontana

 Fontana’s programming features an extensive array of world-renowned performers – both established and emerging – and diverse programming ranging from classical to contemporary to jazz.

 Delivered in traditional as well as alternative settings, Fontana presents a mainstage concert series from September through May, held primarily at the Dalton Center Recital Hall on the campus of Western Michigan University in Kalamazoo.
+View the 2025-2026 season »

 Enriching our community

 Among its innovative and broad-based strategies designed to diversify audiences and increase accessibility are Fontana’s commitment to collaborations with other arts organizations and a ticket pricing structure that includes substantial discounts for students and young adults age 25 and under.
+Learn how Fontana serves the Kalamazoo area »

 Our Staff

-- Bradley Wong, Director
+- Bradley Wong, Executive/Artistic Director

-bwong@fontanachamberarts.org - April Woodward-Slack, Administrative Assistant
+bwong@fontanamusic.org - April Woodward-Slack, Finance Assistant

 Office Hours